 Cadaveric allografts are preserved by freezing to decrease immunogenicity of the bone (which is dead at the time of implantation) and by glycerolization to maintain chondrocyte viability.
 No postimplantation immunosuppressive therapy is used.
 Although patients develop anti-HLA antibodies, early follow-up detects no evidence of cartilage degradation.

-Corneal transplantation is discussed in Corneal Transplantation.
+Corneal transplantation is Corneal Transplantation.

 Adrenal autografting by stereotactically placing medullary tissue within the CNS has been reported to alleviate symptoms in patients with Parkinson disease.
 Allografts of adrenal tissue, especially from fetal donors, have also been proposed.
 Fetal ventral mesencephalic tissue stereotactically implanted in the putamen of patients with Parkinson disease has been reported to reduce rigidity and bradykinesia.
 However, with the ethical and political debates about the propriety of using human fetal tissue, a controlled trial large enough to adequately assess fetal neural transplantation appears unlikely.
 Xenografts of endocrinologically active cells from porcine donors are being tested.